abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

 2:17 error some how covertype is no in SD
 2:18 there was a miss type on sd so on covertypeupdate did not work but now is fix 2:21 edited the delete which for id

+controller Product
+2:56 there is a lot error in productContoller becuase they are not edited yet 3:02 editd void update in IProdeuct AND edit Delete in ProductController